A summer trip to the beautiful town of Zakopane, in Poland, is essential to enjoy the quiet charm of the place.

 Zakopane is a small and beautiful resort town located at the base of Tatry Mountains in Southern Poland the highest part of the majestic Carpathian Range of Central/Eastern Europe.

-The town is situated in a perfect location for both winter skiing season and of course for the summer mountain relaxation and hiking getaways.
+The town is situated in a perfect location for both the winter skiing season and of course for the summer mountain relaxation and hiking getaways.

 Things to Do in Zakopane Poland in the Summer